ibm-cloud-docs/containers/kubernetes-service-cli.md

 #### `ibmcloud ks cluster addon disable istio-sample-bookinfo`
 {: #cs_cluster_addon_disable_istio_sample_bookinfo}

-Disable the managed Istio BookInfo add-on.
+Disable the managed Istio BookInfo add-on, which is unsupported.
 Removes all deployments, pods, and other BookInfo app resources from the cluster.
 {: shortdesc}

 ```